jurrien-fakkeldij/chapter-workshop-beth/README.md

 By removing these arbitrary constraints, htmx completes HTML as a hypertext.
 You can find more information about this on https://htmx.org/.

+Now let's see how we set all these up and actually build an application with this.
+Sorry this is going to be another Todo app all over again, but with blazingly fast startup times and less memory usage.

 ## Setup BUN

+To make sure we can run our application in bun we need to setup a server in bun and make sure this architecture runs on our machines.
+This part will cover installing and setting up our server using only bun.

 ### Installing BUN
 ```bash